 Under then-Governor Tom Carper, John served as Delaware’s Secretary of Finance and Deputy Chief of Staff.
 Before that, he was Deputy Chief Administrative Officer for New Castle County, and on the staff of then-Senator Joe Biden.
 In these roles, he helped Delaware earn its first ever AAA bond rating, played a key role in the state’s purchase of the Port of Wilmington, and worked to cut taxes nine times.

-The second of nine children, John was born in Wilmington and raised in Claymont by his parents, Jack and Ann Carney, who were both educators.
+The second of nine children, John was raised by his parents, Jack and Ann Carney, who were both educators.
 He attended St. Mark’s High School and led the school’s football team to its first state championship in 1973.
 After graduating high school, John attended Dartmouth College where he continued his football career and earned All-Ivy League and Most Valuable Player honors.
 When John returned to Delaware, he coached Freshmen Football on the staff of UD Head Coach Tubby Raymond while earning a Master’s Degree in Public Administration at the University of Delaware.

 John lives in Wilmington with his wife, Tracey.
 They have two sons, Sam and Jimmy.